goldenmaza/aveline/frontend/REVISION_HISTORY.md

+*#####* - [Frontend] ImportConstantUtility for Home components - Apr 11, 2025

+In this commit we have updated the central location for importing environmental variables, by adding the fetching of said variables for all 'Home' components.

+v.2.36.0

 *#####* - [Frontend] ImportConstantUtility for API - Apr 11, 2025

 In this commit we have updated the central location for importing environmental variables, by adding